 Patricia M. Luzier.
-Ms. Luzier, age 61, has served as a director since 2005 and is the Chair of the Nominating and Corporate Governance Committee, as well as a member of the Audit Committee and the Compensation Committee.
+Ms. Luzier, age 63, has served as a director since 2005, and is the Chair of the Nominating and Corporate Governance Committee and a member of the Audit Committee and the Compensation Committee.
 Ms. Luzier currently has her own private consulting business focused on human resource management, organizational development and executive coaching.
 Ms. Luzier was previously the Senior Vice President and Chief Administrative Officer of Cole National Corporation, a specialty retailer, from 1999 through 2004.
 She served as Senior Vice President, Human Resources and Administration, for HomePlace Group, Inc. from 1998 until 1999.
 She also served as Senior Vice President of Human Resources with Vicorp Restaurants, Inc. from 1994 until 1998.
-Ms. Luzier currently serves as a director for Dale Carnegie and Associates, a private performance-based training company.
+Ms. Luzier currently serves as a director for Dale Carnegie and Associates, a private performance-based training company, and is the Chair of their Compensation Committee.